What Is Change Management in Software Development?

 Track which changes were made to your product.

-You need visibility to changes made during the product lifecycle.
+In product lifecycle management, you need visibility to changes that were made.
 These changes might be to requirements, code, or even tests.

 Choosing a change management solution with flexible branching can help.
 You'll be able to manage releases and track configurations.
 Smart branches will retain extensive linking history.
 That alleviates manual merge pain (and makes sure that automatic code merges are right the first time).